What is the irretrievable breakdown of marriage?

 Is desertion now irrelevant in divorce?

 Under no fault divorce, desertion is no longer relevant.
-The cause for the irretrievable breakdown of the marriage may however be that one spouse abandoned, or deserted the other.
+The cause for the irretrievable breakdown of marriage may however be that one spouse abandoned, or deserted the other.
 The date of one spouse leaving the marriage may be relevant in the financial matters arising from the divorce to identify matrimonial and non-matrimonial assets.

 What are irretrievable differences in divorce?